alexandertrefz/essence/src/ariadne/Readme.md

   `concolor`/stream-detection integration are not ported.
 Terminal color support detection is the caller's responsibility (`color: false` disables styling, `stripAnsi: true` additionally strips codes embedded in messages).
+- A `Report`'s `code` sits on its own line above the header, in the note color, rather than sharing the header line and the kind's color.
 - Character display widths use a compact approximation of the Unicode East-Asian-width tables rather than the full `unicode-width` data.